bernardo1024/Sanwaf-UI/README.md

 						All server side regex's in the autoRunPatterns are executed against the string
 						Format: s
 						Example: "Hello this string does not contain a XSS payload"

+	Open (o)				Open value.
+                      				Any string provided, no regex's will run against this datatype
+					        Example: "Hello this string does contain a XSS payload <script>alert(1)</script>"

 	Constant (k{})				Constant, must be equal to one of the values specified
 						Format: k{<comma separated list of strings>}